rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 The rest of the header members will be the topic of the later garbage collection part of the book.

-> ***Note:*** While we are using an `enum` for clarity, we could choose other
-> means of type identification that would be more flexible.
-For example,
-> we could generate a lookup table of compile-time generated ids to
-> trait objects.

 ### A safe pointer abstraction